-is a 1976 docudrama based on the Moonlight Murders
+The Town that Dreaded Sundown is a 1976 docudrama thriller based on the Moonlight Murders.

-Post-WWII, the town of Texarkana is plagued by assaults and slayings committed by "the Phantom Killer".
-Investigating deputy Norman Ramsey is baffled by the first attack on a couple, and when the assailant kills his next two victims, Texas Ranger J.D.
-Morales is brought in to investigate the crimes.
+In 1946, the town of Texarkana, Arkansas is plagued by assaults and slayings committed by "the Phantom Killer".
+Investigating deputy Norman Ramsey (Andrew Prine) is baffled by the first attack on a couple, and when the assailant kills his next two victims, Texas Ranger J.D.
+Morales (Ben Johnson) is brought in to investigate the crimes.
 Unfortunately, finding the killer proves difficult...

-- Disguised in Drag: The cops, in order to facilitate a sting operation.
+- Disguised in Drag: After the second attack, several cops disguise themselves as women in order to facilitate a sting operation.